RoughHero76/Local-Area-Shopping/README.md

-  The probelm we are trying to fix that most websites are too big, to be able to foucs on one single area and they are not able to satisfy their sellers; we will give what sellers want, a free advertisement on the ewebsite and list of products that are available on their shops.. with options to customers to being able to buy online and get product delievered to their doorsteps in mere few hours or identify what they want, and get it directly from shop mentioned on the website.
+  The probelm we are trying to fix that most websites are too big, to be able to foucs on one single area and they are not able to satisfy their sellers; we will give what sellers want, a free advertisement on the ewebsite and list of products that are available on their shops.. with options directly avialble to customers, being able to buy online and get product delievered to their doorsteps in mere few hours or identify what they want, and get it directly from shop mentioned on the website.

 # Earning